 6. Professional development

-By offering professional development, you can attract and hire high-potential candidates who don’t have traditional backgrounds, and develop them.
-For instance, offer bootcamp classes to a self-taught coder to help them learn new languages and programs.
+By offering professional development, you can attract and hire high-potential candidates who don’t have traditional backgrounds and develop them.
+For instance, offer boot camp classes to a self-taught coder to help them learn new languages and programs.
 This may help you attract candidates from different economic and educational backgrounds, both of which can lead to diversity of thought to help your company innovate.
-Or, hire a veteran with transferable skills, and set them up with a Lynda subscription and some industry conference tickets to help them transition to the civilian workforce.
-Again, the diversity of thought and experience a veteran brings can make a positive impact in your organization.
+Or, hire a veteran with transferable skills, and set them up with a LinkedIn Learning subscription and some industry conference tickets to help them transition to the civilian workforce.
+Again, the diversity of thought and experience a veteran brings can make a positive impact on your organization.